dmckinnon/dmckinnon.github.io/_posts/2022-08-30-Stormbreaker.markdown

 Difficult to get a clear picture of, but I had a rough idea.
 A few sketches later and I basically decided upon what I wanted:

+#### The errors
+Just a comment on all the errors that accumulated during the axe construction as opposed to the hammer.
+The hammer was quite precise - if I could have cut every piece on a machine, I'm sure it would have fit together really well.
+In contrast, the axe was not.
+Firstly, I did not have perfectly flat pieces due to welding two panels together to cut the blade from, and then they were curved shapes and I didn't align them well.
+This meant that any further pieces were welded awkwardly and I just angle-grinded edges down to fit, etc, like the blade edge.
+There were also gaps where I could grind everything down _that much_, so I filled the gaps in with other steel, or just left them in some cases.
+Certainly for some of the extra detail it was hard to get a grinder into some of the smaller areas.
+I think overall I did a good job of hiding these errors, and the bigger picture tends to draw the eye rather than the final detail, but still - I wish I had done this more carefully.

 #### The base plate
+See 'The base plate' heading under 'The Hammer'.
+I did the same here.
+It was more difficult to weld down, as there were more errors along the axe base edge than most others - for example, one side of the axe had a tapered edge, due to ... just accumulated errors.
+I ground it all down as flat as I could and welded it as centrally as possible.

 ### The handle
 The handle was conceptually simple - I got another 53mm dowel from Home Depot, the same as I'd used for the Witch-King's flail handle (link), and this ... was just about the right size I wanted straight away.
 It also had to be made of wood.
 Look at the handle from the film: